CentralValleyModeling/calsim3-stochastic-input-generation/docs/source/input-generation/rim-inflows.md

 ```

 Rim inflows represent streamflow entering the CalSim 3 model domain from surrounding watersheds.
 They are the primary hydrologic drivers of reservoir inflows and river flows throughout the Central Valley, and their accurate reconstruction is arguably the single most consequential component of the stochastic generation effort.
-All 206 rim inflow locations have been processed through the quantile mapping methodology with comprehensive validation.
+Of the 241 total rim inflow variables, 227 require stochastic generation (13 have missing historical data and 1 is unused).
+All 227 generated rim inflow locations have been processed through the quantile mapping methodology with comprehensive validation.

 ## Methodology

 ### Correlation Analysis and VIC Selection

 The methodology development began with a systematic correlation analysis, matching each of the approximately 252 CalSim inflow variables against 32 modeled streamflow locations from both SAC-SMA and VIC hydrologic models to identify the strongest statistical predictors.
-Of the 206 non-missing variables, all had direct VIC counterparts, with 80–85% showing correlations exceeding 0.6 and approximately 50% exceeding 0.7.
+Of the 227 generated variables, all had direct VIC counterparts, with 80% showing correlations exceeding 0.6 and approximately 50% exceeding 0.7.

 An important early decision point arose when SAC-SMA showed higher average R² values than VIC, attributed to SAC-SMA's superior watershed-level calibration.
 However, the team elected to maintain VIC as the basis model for consistency with the CalSim 3 framework and to avoid the complexity of managing multiple hydrologic models within the generation pipeline.
 VIC-modeled flows carry an approximately 25–30% positive bias compared to CalSim 3 historical inputs, but quantile mapping is specifically designed to correct such distributional mismatches, making the magnitude of raw bias less important than the strength of the underlying correlation.